-Modern anaesthesia is safe and effective, but does have some risks.
-Ask Dr Vlad and your Anaesthetist for more information.
-You can be assured that Dr Vlad will engage the services of a qualified Anaesthetist who is a Fellow of the Royal Australian and NZ College of Anaesthetists (ANZCA) to perform your sedation or general anaesthesia.
+Breast reduction surgery is nearly always performed under general anaesthesia.
+Rest assured that Dr Milovic will engage the services of a qualified anaesthetist who is a Fellow of the Royal Australian and NZ College of Anaesthetists (ANZCA) to perform your sedation or general anaesthesia.

 Where will the surgery take place?

-Depending upon your general health and the extent of the procedure, breast reduction surgery is typically performed as a day procedure or alternatively with an overnight hospital stay.
-Dr Vlad will only perform your Breast Reduction surgery in safe, accredited operating facilities.
+Depending upon your general health and the extent of the surgery, breast reduction surgery is typically performed as a day procedure.
+Sometimes an overnight hospital stay is warranted.
+Dr Milovic will only perform your breast reduction surgery in accredited operating facilities.